 Skiing all the black diamonds, for instance, would take you to some of the most notoriously challenging trails in the East.
 Outer Limits, a long straight shot from Bear Mountain, is where Olympic medalist Donna Weinbrecht and many other mogul skiers have cut their teeth and competed at the Bear Mountain Mogul Challenge, held each April.
 If you duck into the tree runs such as Anarchy, you might find extreme skier Dan Egan, a Killington ambassador and coach, hosting a clinic.
 Then there’s Superstar, where Mikaela Shiffrin and the best ski racers in the world compete for the World Cup.

 As for bars, restaurants and watering holes.
-There are more than a dozen on the mountain, ranging from the Motor Room Lounge (open only for private dinners in—you guessed it—the motor room of the summit station chair) to the Ledgewood Yurt, which serves gourmet lunches and elegant dinners; the ski-up Jerk Shack to the Peak Lounge’s giant food court and bar with views of four states.
+There are more than a dozen on the mountain, ranging from the Motor Room Lounge (open only for private dinners in—you guessed it—the motor room at the top of Killington’s first quad chair) to the Ledgewood Yurt, which serves gourmet lunches and elegant dinners; the ski-up Jerk Shack to the Peak Lounge’s giant food court and bar with views of four states.